hanabi/hanabi.github.io/Reference.md

 ## Level 15 - Unnecessary Principles

-- The following section requires players to have full understanding of trash conventions.  *Trash Chop Move*, *Trash Bluff/Finesse*, *Unknown Trash Discharge*, *Trash Push*, etc.
+- The following section pertains to any Unnecessary Situations, not just trash conventions.
+- Players should have a full understanding of trash conventions.  *Trash Chop Move*, *Trash Bluff/Finesse*, *Unknown Trash Discharge*, *Trash Push*, etc.
 - Trash conventions are usually done in situations where cards are hard to be play clued directly:
   - Blocked by other cards or even their own suit (brown or null)
   - Blocked by cards in the trash pile such that a play clue looks like a save clue
 - Generally, when a trash convention is used they are 1 for 1 and may or may not give any useful information to the clue receiver.
-- Thus, any convention that is a 1 for 1 and does not directly clued a card also falls under this category.
-Ambiguous blue clue for example.
+- Thus, **any** convention that is a 1 for 1 and does not directly clue a card also falls under this category.
+For Example, Ambiguous blue clue, double play ejection, etc.
-- We also can agree that Trash Conventions are more complicated/advanced compared to a normal play/save clue.
+- We also can agree that Trash/Advanced Conventions are more complicated compared to a normal play/save clue.
-- If a trash convention is used when a normal clue would suffice, we may call this situation "unnecessary."
+- If an advanced convention is used when a normal clue would suffice, we may call this situation "unnecessary."

 Definition of Unnecessary: